What is a lumbar puncture?

 providing a possible way for bacteria to enter the body.

-You may have other risks, depending on your specific medical condition.
-Be sure to
+You may have other risks, depending on your specific health condition.
+Talk about

 How do I get ready for a lumbar puncture?

 Check with your healthcare provider about what you should do before the procedure.
 Below